ldliy1/tech-challenge-01/README.md

 > npm start
 ```

-Then on any browser you should be able to access http://localhost:8080 to view "Hello World" and [/status](http://localhost:8080/status) to view the json output.
+Then on any browser you should be able to access http://localhost:8080/ to view "Hello World" and [/status](http://localhost:8080/status) to view the json output.

-### Running the container
+### Running the container locally

 You need to get the latest image from the Docker Hub Registry.